Twas The Night After Christmas: A Newfoundland Mummer Story

 As visions of strangers danced jigs in their heads.

-Mother wore a smile, I’d a tune in my heart
+Mother smiled softly, I’d a tune in my heart

 Out by the porch there arose such a din,